 TL;DR

-We introduce Evolving Library, a test-time continual learning framework that enables large language models to accumulate, reuse, and evolve knowledge across problem instances without fine-tuning.
-The method maintains a shared library of extensible knowledge abstractions extracted and dynamically weighted based on the model’s own inference trajectories.
-Experiments on abstract reasoning, question answering, and coding benchmarks show that Evolving Library consistently improves performance with increasing test-time compute and outperforms best-of‑N sampling and per-instance knowledge accumulation baselines, demonstrating effective test-time learning across instances.
+We introduce Evolving Library, a test-time continual learning framework that enables large language models to accumulate, reuse, and evolve knowledge and skills across problem instances at test time.
+The method maintains a shared library of extensible knowledge abstractions extracted and dynamically weighted based on the model’s own inference trajectories accumulated at inference time.
+Experiments on math, coding and multi-turn agentic tasks show that Evolving Library consistently improves performance with increasing test-time compute and outperforms strong test-time scaling and memory-based baselines, demonstrating effective test-time learning across instances.

 </aside>